 Blend in half an avocado for a richer version with healthy fats.

-Substitute with different spices in the ghee, such as turmeric, coriander, black pepper, or garam masala.
-Add any powdered spices after the seeds, and sizzle for about 20 seconds.
+Leave the spices out, or substitute with different spices in the ghee, such as turmeric, coriander, black pepper, or garam masala.
+(Add any powdered spices after the seeds, and sizzle for about 20 seconds.)